66-m/conzooming/README.md

 optional arguments:

-    -h, --help           show this help message and exit --max MAX    (Integer) Count of images, that shuld be downloaded.
+    -h, --help           show this help message and exit --max MAX    (Integer) Count of images, that should be downloaded.
 Default is 200

 ### Examples could look like this:

     python conzooming_instaloader.py --user Hans --max 10 --dir "C:\users\peter\Desktop"

-conzooming © 2020 - CompilerStuck, Daniil Vyazalov
+conzooming © 2020 - Marcel Mauel, Daniil Vyazalov